U8NWXD/oppia-wiki/Custom-ESLint-checks.md

 }
 ```

-Note that the numbers will be different since they specify the location of the node in the file.
+Note that the numbers you see may be different since they specify the location of the node in the file.

 #### Design the rule